BIGJRA/BIGJRA.github.io/rejuv.md

 First thing we’re going to do is head into Goldenwood Cave.
 We couldn’t get here with Rock Smash before, but now that we can, go ahead and pick up the *Rare Candy* and *Nugget*!
-Your Pokémon should be able to now beat the Leavanny trainer, if you haven’t yet.
+Your Pokemon should be able to now beat the Leavanny trainer, if you haven’t yet.

 Outside the cave, head right as soon as you can.
 Two tile directly below